Child-Like Trust in the Lord

 Psalm 131:1-2, NAS

-This song, like most of the Psalms, was written by David - the man who would be Israel's greatest king.
+This song, like many of the Psalms, was written by David - the man who would be Israel's greatest king.
 Is David who comes to mind when you think of someone "not involved in great matters" (kingdom conflicts, maybe)?
 Or unbothered by "things too difficult" (slaying a giant, anyone)?
 No, to me, this doesn't really sound like David.
 Doesn't really sound like me most of the time either.

 Let's take a quick look at three things that stand out about this little Psalm:

 1) Attitude.
 David's "heart" - his inner being, his spirit, is not proud... of things he's done, of where he's been and where he's going... but neither is he beating himself up.
 He is just... content.

 2) Appetite.
 David's "eyes" - his senses - are not haughty.
 He's not seeking to please them.
 He doesn't have the look of arrogance.
 He knows Whose he is, and that his needs are met not of himself.
 He is not restless to feed like an infant, he is not stalking around asking to eat out of boredom like my 2-year-old.